Bealby/grandpas-pocket-watch-shop/README.md

 product portfolio.

-The final scope of the website needs to include contact information for users to send emails with any follow up purchase enquiries.
+The final scope of the website needs to include contact information for users make any enquiries regarding products and purchases.

-Communication options will be expanded further to a Q&A Forum that can be accessed by registered users.
+Communication options will be expanded further still to a Q&A Forum that can be accessed by registered users only.

 ### Structure

-The Website's aim, of an e-commerce Website which sells products, needs to be viusabley apparant upon enteting the Website.
+As an e-commerce enterprise that sells products, the Website needs to reflect this visably upon entering the site.
+Keeping to e-commerce design conventions the navigation bar will be fixed at the top with the logo, search bar functionality and titles of products displayed.
+This along with the main home page titled "Start Shopping" with an arrow pointing down towards images of watches, parts and tools, should intuitiviely convey the Website's aim.

+Extra features such as About, contact and Q&A Forum will be placed at the bottom of the oage as separatte links, as to not distract the user into navigating to other reas of the Website when the main goal is for users to focus on buying.
+The extra links will become more apparant as the users trust and comfortubuly grow whle searhcing the Website for poridcts,

+cognitive overload.